Real Reasons for Ghostly Activity According to Skeptics & Science

 The Ghost Hunter Who Doesn’t Believe in Ghosts

-Joe Nickell, self-proclaimed ghost hunter, magician, and dabbler in chemistry, has been debunking ghosts and other paranormal claims for four decades.
-He holds a Ph.D. in literary investigation and folklore and is the author of over thirty books.
+Joe Nickell, a self-proclaimed ghost hunter, magician, and dabbler in chemistry, has been debunking ghosts and other paranormal claims for four decades.
+He holds a Ph.D. in literary investigation and folklore and the author of over thirty books.
 The books focus on the truth behind religious artifacts, the paranormal, and unexplained mysteries.

 In his book, The Science of Ghosts (2012), Nickell alludes to the human propensity to exaggerate or invent supernatural events.
 As a Folklorist, his favorite thing is to cite the legends where a tragic figure haunts a castle, lighthouse, or old mansion.
 Joe then goes on to say that most tales of this ilk have no factual basis for the specter ever having existed in the first place or the events supposed to have befallen them.
 Nickell goes on to say, “All it takes is a creepy legend and the power of suggestion for people to start seeing ghosts.”

-Ancestors Inn
+The Ancestors Inn

 One of Joe Nickell’s many investigations concerned the Ancestors Inn at the Bassett House in Liverpool, New York.
 While there, Nickell was called in by the new owners.
 The old house had been remodeled by Mary and Dan Weidman, turning it into bed and breakfast.
 The seeming ghost phenomena began with Mary during the two-month period when the Weidman’s were getting their new business ready.